 A perfect resume is one that will land you an interview by convincing the recruiter you’re perfect for the role.
 Don’t know how to write one?
 We do, and we’re about to show you.

-Summary of Qualifications is an opening section of your resume.
-It shows your professional achievements, experience, and skills.
 The purpose of this resume statement is to show that your candidacy is relevant to the job opening.
 Information is presented to the hiring manager in easy to read bullet points.